top of page

 • Environmental Impact: If the granny flat could impact the environment, such as by increasing stormwater runoff or affecting native vegetation.

 We suggest checking with your local council to understand the specific requirements for your area.
-They can guide whether you need building consent, resource consent, or both, and help you navigate the application process.
 Some councils also offer pre-application meetings to discuss your project and ensure you meet all necessary regulations.

 Building a granny flat doesn’t have to be a budget-busting experience.
 With a little planning, creativity, and smart decision-making, you can create a beautiful, functional space that adds value to your property without draining your bank account.
 Whether you’re building for a loved one or just looking to increase your home’s versatility, these cost-effective tips will help you get the most bang for your buck.